Mary Jo Balistreri photo

 Mary Jo is available for poetry readings and presentations that reflect on her personal story about writing and healing.
 Her work and story have been featured at Genesee Depot's Cornerstone and at Ten Chimneys where she has been a docent for eight years.
 Jo has enjoyed reading poetry for fundraisers that have benefited the Waukesha Food Pantry and The Women's Center.
 She has participated in readings throughout Wisconsin, Florida and in Delaware at the Writers at the Beach Conference.

 She has received many honors for her poetry.
 Most recently, she was presented a Jade Ring Award for serious poetry from the Wisconsin Regional Writers Association.
 In 2006, she was nominated for a Pushcart and in 2007, won first place in the Kay Saunders Memorial New Poet Contest.
 Her writing has been published in journals such as The Healing Muse, Passager, Free Verse, Echoes, Spindrift and Windhover.
-She was a featured poet for Toward the Light, and Bellowing Ark which published her book, Joy in the Morning.
+She was a featured poet for Toward the Light and Bellowing Ark, which published her book, Joy in the Morning.
 Jo has also served as a judge for the poetry division of Arizona Authors Association.

 Mary Jo is a member of the Wisconsin Fellowship of Poets, Wisconsin Regional Writers Association, The Poetry People, Writers at the Beach, and the Florida State Poets Association.
 She is also a founding member of Grace River Poets, a group of faith-based poets who are available for presentations.

-Joy in the Morning, Bellowing Ark Press, 2008 - $14.00
+Joy in the Morning, Bellowing Ark Press, 2008. $14.00 includes postage. order

 yourdailypoem.com/listpoem.jsp?poem_id=214